lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - How to get across the Reservoir via boat
   - 13/14 pips of water level is correct for the boat
-- How to get to the bottom of the reservoir
+- How to get to the "station"
   - 6/14 pips is the entry to the "station?"
 - Terminal in Blackbridge Grotto requires an "admin key" to log in
   - First four letters of last name followed by first initial, 1st and 5th character capitalized)